-When I was pregnant and nesting with our sweet son Theodore I picked up an embroidery hoop to make a little hoop to customize his corner of our tiny bedroom in our one bedroom basement apartment.
+When I was pregnant and nesting with our sweet firstborn son Theodore I picked up an embroidery hoop to make a little hoop to customize his corner of our tiny bedroom in our one bedroom basement apartment.

-I had some new friends over and they all commented on the "Our nest" hoop that was above our couch.
+One day I had some new friends over and they all commented on the "Our nest" hoop that was above our couch.
 That day I took my first 3 orders from them, and started up my small Etsy shop.

 Joanie joined our family in 2017 in a glorious water home birth, and my nesting with her is what started my sewing journey.
 I couldn't afford to buy the gorgeous vintage inspired handmade items I saw online, so I decided to try my hand at making some simple styles.
 In May 2018 I made my first shirt for myself and decided to commit to not buying any more "Ready to wear" garments, but to only thrift or make, in order to reduce consumption, and to take the time to slowly build my forever wardrobe.